-Our Bocce Ball courts are open first come, first serve during our regular business hours.
+Our Bocce Ball courts are open first come, first serve during our regular business hours for small groups.
 Any participants under the age of 21 must be accompanied by an adult and may not be on the courts unattended.
 So that we can maintain the courts in good playing condition for those who would like to play bocce ball, we respectfully ask that the courts not be used as a sandbox.

 Bocce Ball Leagues